fabrizioamort/Veritasloop/docs/DEVELOPMENT.md

 - ✅ Type hints (Python) or PropTypes (React)
 - ✅ Docstrings for new functions
 - ✅ Updated documentation (if applicable)
+- ✅ **Security checks (v0.4.0)**:
+  - Input validation for user-provided data
+  - Error sanitization (no internal details exposed)
+  - Timeout configuration for external calls
+  - ARIA attributes for new UI components (if applicable)

 **Good to have:**
 - Test coverage maintained or improved
 - Screenshots for UI changes
 - Performance benchmarks for optimizations
+- Accessibility testing results
+- Security audit for sensitive changes

 ### Code Review Checklist